 The AncestryDNA science team has developed a fast, sophisticated, and accurate method for estimating the historical origins of customers' DNA going back several hundred to over 1,000 years.
-We have recently refined this method, resulting in an increase int the number of regions a customer might be assigned to.
-The update also enhanced the precision of both the regions assigned and the percentage assigned to each region.
-Many of these enhancements come from the updated method of analyzing segments of DNA instead of single positions.
-Given the cutting-edge nature of this type of science, we expect that we will be able to continue to refine our approach and improve estimates as the science evolves.
+Our newest approach improves upon our previous version in the number of possible regions that a customer might be assigned (from 43 to 60) as well as an increase in accuracy to both regions assigned and the percentage assigned to each region.
+We have added many new regions as well as made improvements to the composition of our reference panel, resulting in more accurate estimates overall.
+Given the cutting-edge nature of this type of science, we will continue to refine our approach and improve estimates.

-To create the ethnicity estimate, we compare a customer's DNA to a panel of DNA from people with known origins (referred to as the reference panel) and look to see which parts of the customer's DNA are similar to those from people represented in groups in the reference panel.
-If, for example, a section of a customer's DNA looks most similar to DNA in the reference panel of people from Sweden, that section of the customer's DNA is assigned to Sweden.
-The end result is a portrait of a customer's DNA made up of percentages of the 43 ethnicities contained in the reference panel.
+The basic idea behind ethnicity estimation involves comparing a customer's DNA to the DNA of people with long family histories in a particular region or group, what we call the reference panel, and looking for segments of DNA that are most similar.
+If, for example, a section of a customer's DNA looks most similar to DNA in the reference panel from people from Sweden, that section of the customer's DNA is said to be from Sweden, and so on.
+The end result is a portrait of a customer's DNA made up of percentages of the 60 ethnicities contained in the reference panel.

-That is a summary of how AncestryDNA determines a member's ethnicity estimate.
-The rest of this white paper will explain in more detail
+That is a short version of how AncestryDNA determines a customer's ethnicity estimate.
+The rest of the white paper will delve more deeply into